BlackRock, others in talks on money market compromise

 | NEW YORK/BOSTON

-NEW YORK/BOSTON Officials from BlackRock Inc (BLK.N), Fidelity Investments and other mutual fund operators met Friday with U.S. regulators to discuss a potential compromise for reform of the $2.5 trillion money market industry.
+NEW YORK/BOSTON Officials from BlackRock Inc (BLK.N), Fidelity Investments and other mutual fund operators are meeting Friday with U.S. regulators to discuss a potential compromise for reform of the $2.5 trillion money market industry.

 Regulators are concerned that fund investors may grow panicky during a crisis, sparking a run of withdrawals from the industry and freezing a significant source of lending across the economy, as happened in 2008.

 The industry proposal appeared to focus on giving funds the ability to discourage withdrawals during times of crisis.
-Recently, BlackRock publicly proposed a plan to charge investors an extra fee to withdraw money when a fund was under stress, discouraging hasty departures.
-The fee would go back into the fund, encouraging others to stay put.
+Recently, BlackRock publicly proposed a plan to charge investors an extra fee to withdraw their money whenever a fund was under stress, discouraging hasty departures.
+And the fee would go back into the fund, encouraging others to stay put.

-Schapiro's earlier efforts offered the industry two options: funds could abandon their fixed $1 per share net asset value and offer floating share prices, like most other types of mutual funds, or the funds would have to maintain capital against losses while forbidding full withdrawals by customers during a crisis.
+Schapiro's earlier efforts offered the industry two options.
+Funds could abandon their fixed $1 per share net asset value and offer a floating share price, like most other types of mutual funds.
+Or, they would have to maintain capital against losses while forbidding full withdrawals by customers during a crisis.

 The new industry plan does not include a floating share price or capital buffers, according to a person involved in the process who spoke on condition of anonymity because the talks are still private.